 * THE DRAGONS: Destroyers sent to ensure the evolution of quality.

-Several thousand years ago, magicians from a place called “Atlantis” either found or created the demiplane of Otherwhere, a physical realm adrift in the Astral Plane.
+Thousands of years ago, magicians from a place traditionally recalled as “Atlantis” either discovered or created the demiplane of Otherwhere, a physical realm adrift in the Astral Plane.
 Some say these magic-users sought a timeless preserve to store knowledge and practice dangerous spells, while others say the decadent Atlanteans just wanted new lands to enslave and exploit.
-Regardless of intent, the Atlanteans’ planar empire collapsed when volcanic eruptions and elemental rifts wiped out the magocracy’s capital on the Earth island of Calliste exactly 3,628 years ago (an event known as the First Cataclysm, or simply “The Fall”).
+Regardless of their intent, the magocracy’s collapsed when volcanic eruptions and elemental rifts wiped out their island of Calliste exactly 3,628 years ago (an event known as the First Cataclysm, or simply “The Fall”).

 Centuries later, scattered human nations have rebuilt their own societies in different regions just beyond the Boundry Peaks.
 Though independent from each other, these lands share common trade languages, magic traditions, divine prophesies, and even a few demiplane-wide organizations.
-All peoples worry about The Third Cataclysm, a doom predicted to strike Otherwhere any time now…
+Public teleportation, controlled by the greedy Theurgy Cooperative guild, connect the four capital cities and the Temple of Everywheres, the inhabited ruin of the Second Atlantean Empire.
+All these peoples worry about The Third Cataclysm, a doom predicted to strike Otherwhere any time now…

 FACTIONS & RANKS OF RENOWN (DMG p.
 21)

 THE WARDENS: A global league that promotes law, order, authority, harmony in society, and tight control of magic.
 They employ all manner of adventurers – including wizards but not sorcerers – who travel lands preaching why unrestrained spellcasting is dangerous.
 They believe the Third Cataclysm will be caused by a future abuse of magic that can only be delayed through their exacting crusade.